 Error Message: A discovery error has occurred, please power cycle the system and all the enclosures attached to this system.

 Probable Cause: This message indicates that discovery did not complete within 120 seconds.
-The SAS cables for your system might be improperly connected.
-Corrective Action: Check the cable connections and fix any problems.
+The SAS cables for your

+Check the cable connections and fix any problems.
 Restart the system.